adhilshahid/Netflix-Clone/README.md

 # This project is a simplified front end clone of Netflix.
-It was created with React.js
+ Created with React.js

 ![alt text](image.png)